-More Couples Will Decide to Divorce on January 7 Than Any Other Day in 2013
+More Couples Will Decide to Divorce on January 7 Than All of 2013

-After years of being in the divorce business, I know full well that January is the most common month of the year for couples to file their divorce papers, based on how busy my office gets that time of year.
+After years of being in the divorce business, I know full well that January is the most common month of the year for couples to file their divorce papers.
+This is based on how busy my office gets that time every year.
 In fact, one can even pinpoint the exact day.
-We call it “D” day and it is the first Monday after school reopens and the beginning of the first full work week after the long holiday break.
+We call it “D” day, and it is the first Monday after school reopens and the beginning of the first full work week after the long holiday break.
 In 2013 that date is Monday, January 7th.

-The mounting pressures of high unemployment rates, crumbling real estate prices, the high cost and expectation of Christmas, and trying to stick it out as a family for the sake of the kids, is often too much for a couple to bear.
+The mounting pressures of high unemployment rates, crumbling real estate prices, the high cost and expectation of Christmas, and trying to stick it out as a family for the sake of the kids are often too much for a couple to bear.
 These stressors can take your health, and they certainly can destroy your relationship with your spouse.

-So, if you are one of the couples beginning the divorce journey this January, we understand that it was not an overnight decision, and in fact, it’s been a long, painful one.
+So, if you are one of the couples beginning the divorce journey this January, we understand that it was not an overnight decision.
+In fact, it’s been a long, painful one.
 But remember that it is just a transition, not a way of life.
-You will get through it and you will once again find happiness.
+You will get through it, and you will once again find happiness.

 Is this the year you make a different kind of resolution, a divorce resolution?
-If you live in British Columbia give us a call.
-The first meeting is on us and we’ll explain how you can both win.
+If you live in Canada, give us a call.
+The first meeting is on us, and we’ll explain how you can both win.